vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

+X attach the mute/unmute button to do something add a menu for primative creation add a listener for when dragging the bounding box gizmo

+fix bug where when exiting XR, and edit toggle may be off but the gizmo remains

+attach edit state to the toggle switch

 X 1. (do we get rid of the svelte for the menu overlay) X 2. inline 'start button' and 'mic mute/unmute' (full screen UI texture)
 3. vr 'start button' and 'mic mute/unmute' (mesh texture)